Vishvas009/Spelling-Checker/README.md

 # Spelling-Checker
-I am created a spelling checker application used python
+I created a simple spelling checker application in python